 Taxes accumulated by municipalities from owners and occupiers are structurally sound and administratively sincere; however, they play a much smaller role in Myanmar than they may.
-FRONTIER TAX REVENUE is an important aspect of a sustainable and inclusive increase in Myanmar.
+FRONTIER TAX REVENUE is an important aspect of Myanmar’s sustainable and inclusive increase.
 Taxes fund the public offerings and infrastructure, which are critical for improving dwelling standards and growing monetary opportunities.
-Well-controlled public spending on roads, hospitals, schools, and waste disposal has benefits for all.
+Well-controlled public spending on roads, hospitals, schools, and waste disposal benefits all.
 However, it tends to disproportionately favor the bad, who depend greater heavily on public services.

-The social and monetary blessings of taxes have no longer been misplaced on the Union government.
-Reforms are underway to enhance tax compliance and do away with exemptions so that everyone can pay their honest proportion and authorities’ budgets can grow.
-In a country wherein provider provision and tax, compliance has historically been susceptible, tax reform is an inherently challenging prospect.
+The social and monetary blessings of taxes have no longer been misplaced by the Union government.
+Reforms are underway to enhance tax compliance and do away with exemptions so everyone can pay their honest proportion and authorities’ budgets can grow.
+Tax reform is an inherently challenging prospect in a country where provider provision and tax compliance have historically been susceptible.
 Appropriately, the point of interest of reforms has so far been on big-price tag objects with the most significant ability to payoff, consisting of income and industrial taxes paid via the largest taxpayers.

-Complementing these efforts, tax reform has to be centered at lower degrees of a presidency additionally.
+Complementing these efforts, tax reform must also be centered on lower degrees of a presidency.
 While taxes amassed in the states and regions are smaller than those paid to the Union authorities, they still serve a crucial feature.
-In specific, studies from the Renaissance Institute, a Yangon-primarily based suppose-tank targeted on policy-applicable research, indicates that belongings taxes accrued by using municipalities are a top candidate for reform.
+Specifically, studies from the Renaissance Institute, a Yangon-primarily based suppose-tank targeted on policy-applicable research, indicate that belongings taxes accrued by using municipalities are a top candidate for reform.
 They are structurally sound and administratively honest but play a far smaller position in Myanmar than they could.
-Property taxes are regular and obligatory bills made by owners (or occupiers) of the property based totally on an estimate of the assets’ price.
-They are generally the idea of as the fee that urban residents pay to receive urban services.
+Property taxes are regular and obligatory bills made by owners (or occupiers) of the property based on an estimate of the asset price.
+They are generally the idea of the fee urban residents pay to receive urban services.

-Structurally, the characteristics of the prevailing belongings tax system in Myanmar are just like many former British colonies and other nations in the location.
+Structurally, the characteristics of Myanmar’s prevailing belongings tax system are just like many former British colonies and other nations in the location.
 The criminal framework is apparent in assigning nearly all property tax sales to municipalities, which use them to fund city services.
 This consists of garbage collection, city roads, and other infrastructure.

 The existing property tax machine is likewise not honest.
 Up to 1-1/3 of eligible urban homes are not recorded and therefore no longer paying their proportion of belongings tax.
 Administrative systems are slow to reply to modifications on the floor being added approximately by speedy migration to cities.
-Current valuation methods imply that wealthy residents regularly pay the identical quantity of tax as terrible citizens.
-In Yangon, the assets tax machine is closely skewed towards business, with the tourism and manufacturing industries bearing a disproportionate burden whilst most residents pay nearly no tax.
+Current valuation methods imply that wealthy residents regularly pay the same tax as terrible citizens.
+In Yangon, the assets tax machine is closely skewed towards business, with the tourism and manufacturing industries bearing a disproportionate burden while most residents pay nearly no tax.

-Reform is genuinely needed to make Myanmar’s property tax each more potent and fairer.
+Reform is needed to make Myanmar’s property tax more potent and fairer.
 Our paintings show that that is possible.
-No constitutional trade is needed, and no new tax systems or countrywide legal guidelines want to be established.
+No constitutional trade is required, and no new tax systems or countrywide legal guidelines want to be established.
 All that is wanted is for the existing gadget to be progressed.
-The key of the path is to get the reforms right.
-They need to be based on difficult evidence, focused on the proper troubles, and sequenced correctly.
-In our research, we advise the following three reform steps: technically and politically feasible, though they ought to be planned and implemented over several years.
+The key to the path is to get the reforms right.
+They must be based on difficult evidence, focused on the proper troubles, and sequenced correctly.
+In our research, we advise the following three reform steps: technically and politically feasible, though they should be planned and implemented over several years.

 First, build focus across stages of the presidency, between municipalities and with the general public approximately municipal governance broadly and belongings tax especially.
 Ultimately, asset tax reform is impossible without public assistance for exchange.
 Second, build more robust administration structures to widen the tax base and improve compliance.
-Effective record-keeping, ultimately the significant, brilliant gaps in tax statistics, and ensuring that information is updated are crucial for making use of the tax system pretty and continuously.
+Effective record-keeping, the significant, brilliant gaps in tax statistics, and ensuring that information is updated are crucial for using the tax system pretty and continuously.

 Third, adjust tax policy at the nation and vicinity authorities stage to improve the assets tax device’s equity and effectiveness.
 This consists of modifications to the assets valuation machine and growing preferred running approaches, primarily based on great exercise, that municipalities can comply with.
 Good coverage reform could be most fruitful if it’s miles built on a platform of evidence, public engagement, and strong administrative structures.
-The Union government has a position to play in imparting strategic coverage course; however, it ought to depart reform and implementation to the states and areas in this example.
+The Union in imparting strategic coverage courses; however, it should depart reform and implementation to the states and areas in this example.

 Property taxes represent the small but juicy low-putting fruit of tax reform in Myanmar.
-They will by no means be a dominant source of presidency sales, like profits tax, but they play an important role inside cities.
-As cities keep growing, a sturdy property tax system can offer municipalities the resources they want to offer important city services.
-It would also accomplish that in a manner that is supportive of sustainable and inclusive monetary development.
+They will not be a dominant source of presidency sales, like profits tax, but they play an important role inside cities.
+As cities grow, a sturdy property tax system can offer municipalities the resources they want to provide important city services.
+It would also accomplish that in a manner that supports sustainable and inclusive monetary development.